-Breakthroughs in medical treatments have helped millions of people, and most of us have personally benefited from research in some way even if we don’t realize it.
+Breakthroughs in medical treatments have helped millions of people live happier, healthier, more productive lives, and most of us have personally benefited from research in some way even if we don’t realize it.

 Most of the medicines prescribed by our doctors, the medical devices that sustain and improve peoples' lives, and even how we are treated in certain situations by medical professionals, all began with clinical reaearch.
 These advances would not have been possible without the help of research volunteers.

 Volunteers — or "Health Heroes" — can help researchers find new ways to treat, prevent, diagnose and understand different diseases.